scalefactory/aws-assume-role/README.md

 ## Deleting keystore values

-Maybe you have a new keypair/
+Maybe you have a new keypair?

 ```
 aws-assume-role --profile yy_mgmt --delete